▶ GlyNac The Cellular Bottleneck — a 4-minute, plain-English explainer.

 Self-treat an overdose

-Acetaminophen overdose is a medical emergency — that's hospital IV NAC, not a supplement.
+Acetaminophen overdose is a medical emergency — that's hospital IV NAC at a monitored dose, not a supplement.
 Call Poison Control / 911.

 The Bottom Line — In Plain English

-• NAC is a real, FDA-approved drug first — the ER antidote for Tylenol overdose and a prescription mucus thinner.
+- NAC is a real, FDA-approved drug first — the ER antidote for Tylenol overdose and a WHO essential medicine used worldwide.